Next steps in Troconis trial; domestic violence advocates say more work to be done

 But despite the fight for an appeal, some domestic violence organizations say the jury's decision serves an important reminder and is a step toward justice.

-“We have to keep remembering what happened to Jennifer, that’s my goal, because yeah we have accountability…we have accountability, there is no justice,” Betsy Keller, founder of Connecticut Protective Moms, said.
+“We have to keep remembering what happened to Jennifer, that’s my goal, because now we have accountability…we have accountability, there is no justice,” Betsy Keller, founder of Connecticut Protective Moms, said.

 Evidence and testimony in the trial from both state prosecutors and Troconis’ defense were closely tied to custody disputes and divorce proceedings happening before Jennifer Dulos was murdered.
 Keller said that should be a signal to the family court system here in the state that there is need for reform.